collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 <!--
 If you go to the source repo, it will have detected your branch and will suggest that you submit a pull request

-base fork, base, head fork, compare base, compare

-branch-name ...
-"Compare & pull request"
+base fork: django/2017.djangocon.us base: master head fork: katherinemichel/2017.djangocon.us base: <branch-name>
-base: master ... compare: branch-name
+base: master compare:<branch-name>
 -->

 </td></tr>